kb2a/kb2abot-docs/docs/about.md

 # About

-kb2abot is a powerful Node.js module that allows you to easily interact with the Facebook Chat API and more!
+kb2abot is a powerful NodeJS module that allows you to easily interact with the Facebook Chat API and more!

 -   **Object-oriented**
 -   **Performant**